Doing Business in Mexico; Mexican Business Culture and What is the Culture of Mexico? [4-mins read]

-The degree of difficulty of doing business in any country depends of course where you’re starting point is.
-E.g. It is relatively easy for a Dutchman to do business in Scandinavia (read more about doing business there in this article).
-Where an American will have more difficulty there.
+The difficulty of doing business in any country depends on your starting point.
+It is relatively easy for a Dutchman to do business in Scandinavia (read more about doing business there in this article), while an American may have more difficulty there.

 Corruption and the Speed of Things

-If you have a North-American or European background, things might not move as fast as you’re used to.
+If you have a North-American or European background, things might not move as fast as you’re used to in Mexico.
 And there is a good chance that you might bump into business issues that edge towards corruption.
-Should you encounter anything like this, my advice is not to “play the game” as the Mexicans do.
-Reason being is that you’re not Mexican.
-So simply don’t.
+Should you encounter anything like this, my advice is not to “play the game“, because you don’t know it.

-One of the most important things to realize about Mexico business culture is that relationships are very very important.
+One of the most important things to realize about Mexican business culture is that relationships are very very important.
 This means that you will have to invest time in building those relationships.
-Both during office hours and during informal occasions.
+Both during office hours as well as informally.

-For more individualistic cultures this might be difficult to do; they simply see it is a waste of time.
-But Mexico business culture simply revolves around having the right connections.
-And if you want to build those up, it takes time.
+For more individualistic cultures this might be difficult to do, where it can be seen as a waste of time.
+But Mexican business culture simply revolves around having the right connections.
+And that takes time.

 Red-tape and Conflicts

-Northern American and Western European countries might also experience more red-tape then they’re used to at home.
+People from the US and Western European countries might also experience more red tape in Mexico than they’re used to at home.
 In doing business with Mexico, it is simply taking it as it comes.
-Fighting the red-tape could possibly only make it worse.
 So just go with the flow.

-And as said before, slamming your fist on the table and demanding that things go your way will usually backfire on you.
-Doing business in Mexico involves that you avoid conflicts as much as possible.
-In other words, conflicts are not liked.
-But if they go over a certain point they could explode.
-And when they do explode, it generally takes down the relationship as well.
+And as said before, slamming your fist on the table and demanding that things go your way will usually backfire.
+Doing business in Mexico involves avoiding conflicts as much as possible.
+But when things explode, it generally takes down the relationship.

 So what is the culture of Mexico?
-Like any culture, capturing it in one article is not possible.
-But here are some keywords to go by:
+Like any culture, capturing it in one article is hard.
+But here are some keywords:

 - Respect the chain of command (hierarchy).